 In 2001, we moved to Denver, where Hector had another career opportunity.
 We’d traveled several times to Colorado on ski vacations and had long wondered what it might be like to live out West.
 I left the corporate world to work in the non-profit industry, which was an important change for me.
 We lived in Colorado for eleven years and spent time exploring the west, an area that is also very special to us.

 We adopted Angel in 2009 from the Peak to Peak Keeshond Fanciers Rescuein Denver along with her “brother”, who’d been raised with her, Rags.
 They were about 7 and 8 years old, respectively.
 Sadly, Rags, our sweet and loyal boy, passed away in 2011.
 We wish he was with us on our journey and miss him terribly.

 Angel, like most rescue dogs, has been through a lot in her life.
 She spent a total of nine months first in a shelter, then in foster homes before we adopted her.
 She’s had some major health issues and several surgeries in the 5+ years that she’s been with us.
 Angel is a fighter and a fierce girl.
-She is now a healthy happy pup and a fun companion.
-We look forward to lots of joyful times with her on this journey.
+She was a healthy happy pup and a fun companion during our adventure.

 After three years and nine months of our adventure, we purchased a home with a lovely view of the Sandia Mountain range in Albuquerque, New Mexico.